lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To view plugins and extensions dialog window :menuselection:`Tools --> Plugins and Extensions`.
 To download more extensions press the :guilabel:`Find More Online` button.
 To view only plugins you have installed on your system check the :guilabel:`Only installed` checkbox.
 To view all addons click on the :guilabel:`All` tab of addons.
 To view only skins to view vlc differently press on the :guilabel:`Skins` tab.
 To view an extensions to add on click on the :guilabel:`Extensions` tab.

 To show your Active extensions use the :guilabel:`Active Extensions tab`.
 To reload to see if there are any more press the :guilabel:`Reload extensions` button.
 To see more information on an extensions press the :guilabel:`More information` button.
+To change how many frames per second are on the substitles change use the :guilabel:`Subtitle spped` field.
+To change how long the subtitles stay on the screen change the :guilabel:`Subtitle duration factor` field.

 Version
 -------